deanchouinard/mview/README.md

 Markdown files.
 It does not display the contents of the parent directory other than building a tab listing your files for each subdirectory.

+### Running in Development Mode and Tests
+To run in development mode use `mix run --no-halt`.
+Browse to `localhost:4000` to view the sample pages.
+To run tests use `mix test`.
+A set of sample pages is kept in the `pages` directory.
+Both tests and development mode use these pages to exercise features.

 # Archive

 Lists files from a directory.
 Clicking a link will display the file.
 Searching